mehdi-touil/SocialMediaWebsite-Clone/README.md

 # What is this about?

-it's a project that represents a Social Media Website where you can contact with other people and make a post with image.It's part of the odin Project Course .
+it's a project that represents a Social Media Website where you can contact with other people and make a post with image.It's part of the odin Project Course.

 We used :
 -Redux
 -Redux Toolkit